PockyBum522/windows-setup-assistant/README.md

 Everything you need to set up your workstation the way you want it (Almost completely automatically) after installing Windows!

 # Prerequisites
-* A Windows 10 or Windows 11 Installation that is not configured with your preferred settings or applications.
+* A Windows 10 Installation that is not configured with your preferred settings or applications.

 * Internet on said machine